ajsmith/docker-riemann/README.md

 ## 1.3

+- Upgrade to Riemann 0.2.12.
-- Expose port 2003 for Graphite clients
+- Expose port 2003 for Graphite clients.

 ## 1.2